-If a financial resolution is a component of your 2018 goals, making more money is probably top of mind for you.
+If a financial resolution is a component of this year’s freelance goals, making more money is probably top of mind for you.
 Whether you’re a full-time freelance writer, a small business owner, a stay-at-home mom (or dad) who wants to make additional money while the kids are sleeping or at work, or you simply want to make more money than your salary allows for so you’re trying to make money with a side hustle—this blog post is for you.

 In order to have more money in the bank at the end of 2018, follow these tips to build up your savings and reach your income goals and make more money from home.
-(For more tips on how to set and meet your freelance goals in 2018, check out this blog post.)
+(For more tips on how to set and meet your freelance goals, check out this blog post.)

 (I just saved you about $350/year if you make these swaps!
 Reinvest that money to learn skills on how to make more money freelance writing with my self-directed e-course “Get Paid to Write” — only $97!)